MolaAyu/Mask-R-CNN-On-Custom-Dataset/README.md

  - Balcony

 The repository includes:
+- Source code for download panorama images
+- Source code for Rectilinear projection
+- Source code for Identifying building based on longitude, latitude and heading
-- Source code of Mask R-CNN built on FPN and ResNet101.
+- Modified code of Mask R-CNN for custom data set
-- Pre-trained weights for MS COCO
 - Jupyter notebooks to visualize the detection pipeline at every step
-- ParallelModel class for multi-GPU training
-- Evaluation on MS COCO metrics (AP)
+- Evaluation metrics
-- Example of training on your own dataset